bhaveshlohana/HacktoberFest2020-Contributions/README.md

 #### Edit: Don't add something if its already there in the same programming language.
 Try to add quality content.
+I won't merge PRs if you spamming.

 # Overview
 The goal of this project is to help the beginners with their contributions in Open Source.
 We aim to achieve this collaboratively, so feel free to contribute in any way you want, just make sure to follow the contribution guidelines.
 You can contribute to it in either of the following ways: